713-944-8381

 Varnish Impact and Symptoms

-Valve Stiction: Varnish is polar and coats metal surfaces.
-Valve clearance may be as small as 3 microns.
+Valve Stiction: Varnish molecules are polar and and attract to lubricated metal surfaces.
+Over time the molecules create a varnish layer that will thicken as the molecules continue to accumulate.
+A valve clearance may be as small as 3 microns.
 Even a very thin layer of varnish can result in valve drag or stiction.

 Coil Burnout: When the spool is stuck, the solenoid draws more current to break stiction, the increased current results in excessive heat that breaks down the coil insulation.